kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 Each player is driven by a display link of its own, which runs while the player is playing and asks for no more than its animation needs – a 10 fps GIF asks for 20 Hz rather than the 120 the display is capable of.
 The system folds every link in the process into one wakeup per refresh, so a screen of them costs what one does.

+In Low Power Mode, or on a device hot enough that the system is already throttling it, the clock is held to 30 Hz – the same two reasons WebKit slows its animations down for.
+A 10 fps GIF is unaffected; a 25 fps one has its frames stretched by up to a tick each and skips none, and the animation plays a little slower until the device recovers.
+Turn it off with ``AnimatedImagePlayer/Options/isPowerThrottlingEnabled``.

 ## Topics

 ### Views